bwagenseller/bwagenseller.github.io/ubuntu/server_build.md

 * mysql-client is for the mysql-client, which will be used on most servers (even if the MySQL server itself is not used; the client is for connecting to both the local and remote databases)
 * libmysqlclient-dev further supports mysql-client
 * net-tools is for important networking tools (like ifconfig).
+* unrar is a tool that helps unzip .rar files.
+The system can do this natively, but the default package can sometimes fail giving you a 'Parsing filters not supported' message; installing unrar fixes this.

 Run:
 ```